ST. GEORGE — Sometimes a strong Thunder storm can cool off a hot day. Or, in this case, a hot team.

 The third quarter was pivotal, especially the first 35 seconds.

-Mathis opened with a three-pointer and Phillips added a pair of free throws before the Panthers knew what hit them.
+Mathis opened with a three-pointer and Philips added a pair of free throws before the Panthers knew what hit them.
 Pine View immediately called a time out to regroup.

-Allen, who scored 13 points on the night, countered with two free throws of her own, but Phillips nailed a three-pointer to give Desert Hills a 30-23 lead.
-The Panthers were unable to gain ground by the end of the quarter, as Phillips put back an offensive rebound at the buzzer to put the Thunder up 38-31.
+Allen, who scored 13 points on the night, countered with two free throws of her own, but Philips nailed a three-pointer to give Desert Hills a 30-23 lead.
+The Panthers were unable to gain ground by the end of the quarter, as Philips put back an offensive rebound at the buzzer to put the Thunder up 38-31.

 It was a frantic fourth quarter as both teams pushed the pace and the Panthers tried to turn up the defensive pressure.